11 Natural Remedies with Avocado

 To remove ulcers or canker sores

-Wash a piece of avocado skin and chew it without swallowing.
+Wash a piece of avocado skin and chew without swallowing it.
 Let the resulting liquid spread throughout the mouth.
 Repeat this several times and then throw out the avocado skin.

 To reduce diarrhea